tesseract-ocr/tessdoc/Planning.md

 ## 4.0.0

-That will be the next release following [4.0.0-beta.1](https://github.com/tesseract-ocr/tesseract/releases/tag/4.0.0-beta.1).
-It is currently scheduled for May 2018 (see [discussion](https://github.com/tesseract-ocr/tesseract/issues/1423#issuecomment-380103106)).
+That will be the next release.

 See also the discussion for [issue #1423](https://github.com/tesseract-ocr/tesseract/issues/1423).